MichaelOC05/arr/journals/edgar.md

 Worked with Michael and Jack to create a modal, ran into issues where bootstrap was not working.

 # September 9, 2022
 Worked on getting the list of reviews page fixed with Jack and Michael.
+We got submit review button up and running.
+Kurt and Gio worked together to set up the pipeline.

+# September 12, 2022